top of page

 Squeegee art is totally addictive, you have been warned!
 You can make all sorts from your prints, but here we made a pumpkin using shades of orange paint.

-Grab some orange paint and squirt it in blobs on a plain piece of paper.
+Grab some orange paint and squirt it in small blobs all over a plain piece of paper.
 We used different shades to give our pumpkin that colourful effect.

 Take a squeegee and slowly scrape it along the paper from top to bottom to create beautiful blended patterns.
 Leave it to dry, cut into a pumpkin shape then add features with a marker pen.